jirbis/a-book/README.md

 - Stylesheets and fonts live under \`book/styles/\`.
 - Metadata in \`metadata/metadata.yaml\`.
 - Drafts in feature branches; merging PR to \`main\` = production release.

-## License

-Content license is defined by the author.
-Default: © 2025 Anonymous.